davebulaval/QFrBLiMP/README.md

 ## License

-The QFrBLiMP dataset is released under the **CC BY-NC 4.0** license.
+The QFrBLiMP dataset is released under the **CC BY-NC-SA 4.0** license.
 The source sentences were extracted from the *Banque de dépannage linguistique* (BDL) with authorization.